eddieantonio/judging-commits/README.md

 The utilities used to gather and analyze data for

     @article{santos2016,
-        title = {Juding a commit by its cover: Correlating commit message entropy with build status on Travis-CI}, shorttitle = {Juding a commit by its cover}, author = {Santos, Eddie Antonio and Hindle, Abram}, year = {2016}
+        title = {Juding a Commit by Its Cover or Can a Commit Message Predict Build Failure}, shorttitle = {Juding a commit by its cover}, author = {Santos, Eddie Antonio and Hindle, Abram}, year = {2016}